 Troubleshooting your fly traps

-If neither of these methods are working, the most likely problem is that you’re not putting them in the right area.
+If neither of these methods are working, it might be that you’re not putting them in the right area.
 When you don’t have an obvious trouble spot for flies, it can take some experimenting to figure out where they like to go at night.
-Of course, sometimes it’s just that you’re in an area where there are lots of flies and it’s really hard to control, in which case…
+Of course, it’s also possible you live in an area where there are lots of flies and it’s really hard to control, in which case…

 Store bought solutions